YimMenu/YimMenu/README.md

  - Custom [settings](src/core/globals.hpp) with deep compare if changes were made include auto saving
  - Clear and well structured source code
  - Includes a thread pool to queue tasks that shouldn't block the game thread, very similar to fiber pool
- - Updated natives.hpp from https://nativedb.spyral.dev
+ - Updated natives.hpp from https://nativedb.spyral.dev (We do not use fivem natives currently)
  - ReClass.NET structures implemented, accessible from a global called g_local_player defined in `common.hpp`

 ## Contributing

-You're free to contribute to YimMenu as long as the feature are useful, non-toxic and do not contain anything money related that might get the menu targetted by Take2.
+You're free to contribute to YimMenu as long as the feature are useful, not overly toxic, and do not contain anything money related that might get the menu targetted by Take2.

 Make sure to read the [CONTRIBUTING.md](CONTRIBUTING.md) file.